jagveersandhu/healthy-food-rag/README.md

 ### Step 7: Run PDF Ingestion

-python ingestion/run_ingestion.py
+- python ingestion/run_ingestion.py

 ### This step:
--Parses the PDF
+- Parses the PDF
--Cleans and normalizes text
+- Cleans and normalizes text
--Creates deterministic product-aware chunks
+- Creates deterministic product-aware chunks

 ### Step 8: Generate Embeddings and Build Vector Store

-python embeddings/build_index.py
+- python embeddings/build_index.py

 ### This step:
--Generates embeddings for all chunks
+- Generates embeddings for all chunks
--Builds a FAISS index
+- Builds a FAISS index
--Persists the vector database locally
+- Persists the vector database locally

 ### Step 9: Test Semantic Retrieval (Optional)

-python embeddings/test_search.py
+- python embeddings/test_search.py
-Use this step to confirm that relevant chunks are being retrieved correctly before running the UI.
+- Use this step to confirm that relevant chunks are being retrieved correctly before running the UI.

 ### Running the Gradio UI